wellerychaves/wellerychaves/README.md

 <!-- I think this was a good idea -->

 ## About-me
-I am a Full Stack Developer with a strong passion for learning and improving my skills.
+My name Is Wellery Chaves, I am a Full Stack Developer with a strong passion for learning and improving my skills.
 Over the past two years, I have dedicated myself to personal projects that have allowed me to expand my knowledge in various technologies and web app development methodologies.
+I'm very curious and proactive, always seeking out new challenges and opportunities to grow.

 ## Hard Skills